michaelgpearce/coinmux/README.md

 ## Coinmux

-### Decentralized, Trustless, Anonymous and Open Bitcoin Mixer
+### Decentralized<sup>1</sup>, Trustless, Anonymous<sup>2</sup> and Open Bitcoin Mixer

 ### DO NOT USE WITH THE MAIN BITCOIN NETWORK!<br>THIS SOFTWARE IS FOR TESTING PURPOSES ONLY!

+<sup>1</sup> Its not totally decentralized yet.
+It makes some connections to [webbtc.com](http://webbtc.com) to get transaction data since this cannot be retrieved over the Bitcoin network without a full client.

+<sup>2</sup> Its not totally anonymous yet.
+Your IP address will be leaked when connecting over the P2P network.
+But your CoinJoin transactions output is difficult to trace in the blockchain.

 ## Synopsis